ezoapp/Learn-GK-Components/docs/GKComponent-controlgroup-radio.md

 - **apply**：
-  	> Set data to controlgroup-radio when data is only one , data type is JSON Object
+  	> Set data to controlgroup-radio when data is only one , data type is JSON object

         var data = {
           item: 'A',